mittalgovind/Polygon-Partition/README.md

 *Vertical\_Chords*  =  [(v<sub>7</sub>, v<sub>12</sub>)]

 <u>*Explanation*</u>:
-**u > v :** Comparison between two vertices is done on the basis of their respective vertex indices[^3].
+**u > v :** Comparison between two vertices is done on the basis of their respective vertex indices. \
 Here **_v-u_** should be greater than unity, because this assures the vertex v is not consecutive to u and has a higher index than u.
-Thus, iteration through each pair of vertex is done only once, making it more efficient.
+Thus, iteration through each pair of vertex is done only once, making it more efficient. \

-In the above code, we iterate through all (concave vertex, concave vertex') pairs, and check for existence of vertical and horizontal chords, that are not intersected by any other vertex.
+In the above code, we iterate through all (concave vertex, concave vertex') pairs, and check for existence of vertical and horizontal chords, that are not intersected by any other vertex. \
 We observe that, v<sub>7</sub> and v<sub>12</sub> are the only two concave vertices and between whom, there exists a vertical chord.
 Therefore, it is added to the set of *Vertical\_Chords*.
-Also, there does not exist any horizontal chord between any two concave vertices and therefore, set of *Horizontal\_Chords* is empty.
+Also, there does not exist any horizontal chord between any two concave vertices and therefore, set of *Horizontal\_Chords* is empty. \

 ##### STEP II